MajorGrinch/Basic-concepts-of-Java/README.md

 `final` instance field must be initialized when the object is constructed, after which the field can't be modified again.

 If you define a field as `static`, then there is only one such field per class which is shared among all instances of the class.
+Static fields are called `class fields` in some object-orientend programming languages.

 use `static final` to declare static constant.